PetrKryslUCSD/FinEtools.jl/README.md

 ## News

 - 06/08/2018: FinEtools is now a registered package.
 The release 0.3.0 works with Julia 0.7.0-alpha.
-The notebook examples need updating for 0.7 still.
+The notebook examples still need updating for 0.7.

 [Past news](oldnews.md)